 The COVID-19 outbreak is not impacting Massachusetts residents equally.
 Communities that are already facing marginalization are being hardest hit by the virus and its economic repercussions, starkly exposing inequities across Massachusetts and the nation.
-The people most impacted include Black and Latinx residents, low-wage workers, immigrants, non-English speakers, people who are housing insecure or experiencing homelessness, people with disabilities, people who are food insecure, and people who are incarcerated.
+The people most impacted include Black and Latinx residents, low-wage workers, immigrants, non-English speakers, people who are housing insecure or experiencing homelessness, people living in nursing homes, people with disabilities, people who are food insecure, and people who are incarcerated.

-- Collect and Report Equity Data (including race, ethnicity and disability status) – enacted 6/8/20!
+- Passing Legislation Requiring the Collection and Reporting of Equity Data (including race, ethnicity and disability status) – enacted 6/8/20!

-In addition, the Task Force is recommending immediate action on the following policy priorities to mitigate the impacts of the coronavirus pandemic on Black and Brown communities, poor communities, and others who have been disproportionately impacted:
+In addition, the Task Force is recommending action on several additional policy priorities to mitigate the impacts of the coronavirus pandemic on Black and Brown communities, poor communities, immigrant communities and others who have been disproportionately impacted.
+For a full list of our policy recommendations, click here.

 Advocates Push For Release Of Inmates To Slow Coronavirus Spread In Prisons (CBS Boston/WBZ 4 5/12/20)